alexellis/jaas/README.md

 * Hiding logs

-If you aren't interested in the output logs then run it with the `--showlogs=false` override:
+If you aren't interested in the output logs then run it with the `--show-logs=false` override:

 ```
-# jaas -image alexellis2/cows:latest --showlogs=false
+# jaas run --image alexellis2/cows:latest --show-logs=false
 ```

 * Removing service after completion

-To remove the service after it completes, run with the `-rm` flag:
+To remove the service after it completes, run with the `--remove` or `-r` flag:

 ```
-# jaas -image alexellis2/href-counter:latest --env url=http://blog.alexellis.io/ --showlogs=true
+# jaas run --image alexellis2/href-counter:latest --env url=http://blog.alexellis.io/

 Service created: peaceful_shirley (uva6bcqyubm1b4c80dghjhb44)
 ID:  uva6bcqyubm1b4c80dghjhb44  Update at:  2017-03-14 22:19:54.381973142 +0000 UTC